aparo/zio-opensearch/README.md

 The actual modules are:

  - zio-opensearch-core: it provides all the core functionalities: document management and searching (query, aggregation, ...)
- - zio-opensearch-async-search: it provides support for async search API
- - zio-opensearch-autoscaling: it provides support for autoscaling API
  - zio-opensearch-cluster: it provides support for cluster API
- - zio-opensearch-ccr: it provides support for Cross Cluster Replication API
  - zio-opensearch-dangling-indices: it provides support for Dangling Indices API
  - zio-opensearch-enrich: it provides support for Enrich API
- - zio-opensearch-eql: it provides support for EQL API
- - zio-opensearch-features: it provides support for Features API
- - zio-opensearch-fleet: it provides support for Fleet API
- - zio-opensearch-graph: it provides support for Graph API
  - zio-opensearch-indices: it provides support for Index Management API
- - zio-opensearch-ilm: it provides support for Index Management API
  - zio-opensearch-ingest: it provides support for Ingest API with strong typed Process support
  - zio-opensearch-license: it provides support for License API
  - zio-opensearch-logstash: it provides support for Logstash API